-- Select the table to export, then click the Actions button on the right side of the screen, and select Export...
+- Select the table to export, then click the display menu icon next to the table.

-- Enter the fully-qualified Google Cloud Storage address for the exported file.
+- Enter the desired output format and a fully-qualified Google Cloud Storage URI for the exported file.
 You must have write access on the target bucket.

 View query history

 You can see a complete history of all your most recent queries by clicking Query History in the navigation bar.
-To re-run a query on the history page, select the query and click Run Query.
+To re-run a query on the history page, click to expand the query and click Run Query.